WOMEN'S SWIMWEAR INFORMATION

 - Competition swimwear: Competition swimsuits are first intended for lap swimmers.
 The priorities in competition swimwear is comfort, durability and performance.
 The swimsuits come in different designs and prints: some colorful, some very plain.

 - Technical suits: Technical swimsuits are specifically designed for racing in competition.
 Manufacturers use the newest technologies and the best fabrics to build technical swimsuits.
 That is why the cost is greater than regular competition swimsuits.
 Ready, Get set, Go!

 - Fitness swimwear: Most commonly called "Water Aerobics Swimsuits".
 Fitness swimsuits have more conservative cuts and can have additional support like shelf bras or soft cups.
 Fitness swimwear is available in plus sizes as well.

 - Lifeguard suits: traditional swimsuits with lifeguard/guard logos.
 Lifeguard swimsuits are most appropriate for certified lifeguards.
 Different styles include: one-piece, two-pieces, trunks and boardshorts.
 Lifeguard suits are usually red, but navy or black colors are also available.
-See lifeguard swimsuits and lifeguard accessories »
+Check our Lifeguard Apparel »

 - Practice swimwear: Most swimmers use traditional practice suits for training.
 Practice suits come in different fabrics like polyester or Lycra.
 Polyester swimsuits remain the #1 choice because they last longer and are chlorine resistant.